 Personal Injury Accidents: Preserve Evidence

-The first few days following an accident are critical to finding and preserving evidence of what happened- and documenting your injuries.
-As soon as possible you should take the following steps.
+The first few days following a motor vehicle accident are critical to finding and preserving evidence of what happened- and documenting your injuries.
+As soon as possible you should take the following steps:

 Return to the Scene